skorch-dev/skorch/docs/user/save_load.rst

 Using callbacks
 ---------------

-Skorch provides callbacks: :class:`.Checkpoint`, :class:`.TrainEndCheckpoint`, and :class:`.LoadInitState` to handle
+skorch provides :class:`.Checkpoint`, :class:`.TrainEndCheckpoint`,
-saving and loading models during training.
+and :class:`.LoadInitState` callbacks to handle saving and loading models during training.
 To demonstrate these features, we generate a dataset and create a simple module:

 .. code:: python

     import numpy as np
     from sklearn.datasets import make_classification
     from torch import nn

-    from skorch import NeuralNetClassifier

     X, y = make_classification(1000, 10, n_informative=5, random_state=0)
     X = X.astype(np.float32)